The Ultimate Guide on Where to Stay in Singapore

 These two diverse neighbourhoods were once an ethnic enclave for the Muslim community and have merged to become a melting pot of religion, architecture, shopping and cuisine.

-The impressive and striking gold dome of the Masjid Sultan underneath an arch, Bugis & Kampong Glam where to stay in Singapore
+The impressive gold dome of Masjid Sultan, Bugis & Kampong Glam, Singapore

 Masjid Sultan

 Originally this area was a booming port town.
-In Malay, ‘Kampong’ means ‘compound’ and glam comes from the gelem tree which were found here and used for boat-making, medicine and seasoning in cooking.
+In Malay, ‘Kampong’ means ‘compound’ and glam comes from the gelem tree which was found here and used for boat-making, medicine and seasoning in cooking.

 Traditionally, the streets were filled with mosques, carpet shops and Middle Eastern cuisine and after-dinner entertainment consisted of shisha and apple tea.

-More recently, however, the area has seen an increase in cocktail bars and live music venues that have a bit of a bohemian vibe about them.
+More recently, however, Bugis & Kampong Glam have seen an increase in cocktail bars and live music venues with a bit of a bohemian vibe.

 Booking.com

-There are many culinary delights from all over the world here.
+There are many culinary delights from the four corners of the world here.
 From local delicacies to Japanese, Swedish, Mexican and Middle Eastern, you’ll have a hard time trying to decide what to eat next!

 Colourful exterior of the shops on Arab Street in Bugis & Kampong Glam, Singapore

-This is a Chinatown like no other.
-This district has a rich multi-ethnic culture and proudly has it on display.
-While historically this was an area of settlement for many Chinese immigrants, you’ll also find other cultural treasures in this neighbourhood.
+Chinatown Singapore is a Chinatown like no other.
+It has a rich multi-ethnic culture and proudly has it on display.
+While historically Chinatown Singapore was an area of settlement for many Chinese immigrants, you’ll now find other cultural treasures in this best neighbourhood to stay in Singapore on a budget.

 Booking.com

-Chinatown is adored for its fusion of old and new.
-Historic temples and medicine halls brushing shoulders with flashy new bars and fashionable shops.
+Chinatown Singapore is adored for its fusion of old and new.
+Historic temples and medicine halls brush shoulders with flashy new bars and fashionable shops.

 The maze of narrow roads with the street hawkers and fragrant smells of traditional cuisine and souvenir shops selling crafts and antiques.
 While Club Street is full of trendy wine bars.

 This neighbourhood is a riot of colour and perfectly located to explore the tourist hotspots of the city.
-If you’re interested in learning about a myriad of different cultures, this is the area to base yourself.
+If you’re interested in learning about a myriad of different cultures, Chinatown is the best part of Singapore to stay.

 Grand exterior of the Buddha Tooth Relic Temple with towering skyscrapers behind in Chinatown, where to stay in Singapore